-Prospe ectus meetings (Year Three) Starting at the beginning of the third year and ending when the prospectus has been successfully defended, students will meet at least once per month with at least one faculty member - the student's presumptive dissertation advisor - for at least one hour to discuss the student's prospectus.
+above in a clear and sufficiently detailed written form so that the candidate's dissertation committee can bring their judgment to bear in advising the student about the appropriateness and adequacy of their anticipated doctoral research program.
+Starting at the beginning of the third year and ending when the prospectus has been successfully defended, students will meet at least once per month with at least one faculty member - the student's presumptive dissertation advisor - for at least one hour to discuss the student's prospectus.
 As the prospectus develops, additional faculty members should be added to the meetings until the student has formed a full committee.
-At the beginning of the third year, students will be asked to schedule a series of monthly meeting with their advisors and notify the graduate program coordinator of the timing of these meetings, cc:ing the advisor on the email.
-Pass d lissertation prospectus (End of Year Three) The purposes of the prospectus are (1) to establish the program of research that the candidate proposes to follow in the preparation of the dissertation, (2) to indicate the significance of the planned dissertation research and its relationship to the existing body of knowledge in political science and related areas of inquiry, and (3) to provide the information on points (1) and (2) above in a clear and sufficiently detailed written form so that the candidate's dissertation committee can bring their judgment to bear in advising the student about the appropriateness and adequacy of his/her anticipated doctoral research program.
-After the dissertation prospectus is approved, the completed and signed prospectus forms must be submitted to the graduate program coordinator.
-Compl ete dissertation (Years Four and Beyond) The purpose of the doctoral dissertation in political science is to provide the student with an opportunity (1) to investigate a problem in greater detail than has been possible at any previous point in his/her graduate career, (2) to demonstrate his/her ability to perform original research, and (3) to transmit the written findings and conclusions to others.
-Originality is defined broadly to allow the student considerable scope in the nature of his/her contribution to scholarship.
+At the beginning of the third year, students will be asked to schedule a series of monthly meetings with their advisors and notify the graduate program coordinator of the timing of these meetings, cc'ing the advisor on the email.
+Pass o lissertation prospectus (End of Year Three) The purposes of the prospectus are (1) to establish the program of research that the candidate proposes to follow in the preparation of the dissertation, (2) to indicate the significance of the planned dissertation research and its relationship to the existing body of knowledge in political science and related areas of inquiry, and (3) to provide the information on points (1) and (2) above in a clear and sufficiently detailed written form so that the candidate's dissertation committee can bring their judgment to bear in advising the student about the appropriateness and adequacy of their anticipated doctoral research program.
+After the dissertation prospectus is approved, the completed and signed prospectus forms must Compl be submitted to the graduate program coordinator. ete dissertation (Years Four and Beyond) The purpose of the doctoral dissertation in political science is to provide the student with an opportunity (1) to investigate a problem in greater detail than has been possible at any previous point in their graduate career, (2) to demonstrate their ability to perform original research, and (3) to transmit the written findings and conclusions to others.
+Originality is defined broadly to allow the student considerable scope in the nature of their contribution to scholarship.
 Dissertation projects may be designed to criticize or reformulate problems that have concerned students of politics for decades, to replicate or extend previous research, to formulate an original theoretical statement, or to conduct an empirical investigation of significant questions.
 The dissertation committee comprises, presumably, of the faculty members who are best able to provide useful feedback on the dissertation.
 Accordingly, once the prospectus has been approved, students should plan to meet with the full committee at least once per semester to update them on progress and get feedback.
 Meetings with the dissertation advisor, of course, may be more frequent: Some advisors prefer to meet monthly with advisees, while some others do so more or less often.
-Students must follow all of the rules of the graduate school for submission.
-In particular, the two-week deadline for paperwork to be completed prior to the dissertation is a hard and fast rule that the graduate school enforces strictly.
+Students must follow all of the rules of the Graduate School for submission.
+In particular, the two-week deadline for paperwork to be completed prior to the dissertation is a hard and fast rule that the Graduate School enforces strictly.
 Gradu ation Completion of a minimum of 80 graduate credit hours, at least 50 of which must be completed beyond the master's degree.
-The student must have a graduate cumulative point-hour ratio of at least 3.0 The Graduate School provides a Summary of PhD Degree Graduate Requirements and a checklist of Final Semester Procedures, Doctoral.
+The student must have a graduate cumulative point-hour ratio of at least 3.0

+☐ The Graduate School provides a Summary of PhD Degree Graduate Requirements and a checklist of Final Semester Procedures, Doctoral.